wmkm0113/utils/README.md

 * Parse http method string to HttpMethodOption
 * Resolve domain name to IP address
 * Retrieve and verify SSL certificate from server
-* Send request and parse response content to target JavaBean or string
+* Send request and parse response content to the target JavaBean or string
 * Convert data between query string and parameter map
 * Check user role code using <code>request.isUserInRole</code>
 * Support using proxy server to request target address